sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Request Payload
 [TBD] Information Elements, such as

 - identifying-information
-  - component-type (pcs, pes, repository, etc)
+	- component-type (i.e Posture Collection Service, Posture Evaluation Service, Repository, etc.)
 	- name
 	- description

 ### Receiver
 Orchestrator

 ### Process Description
 When the Orchestrator receives the component's request for onboarding, it will:

 - Generate a unique identifier, `[component-unique-identifier]`, for the onboarding component,
 - Persist required information (TBD probably need more specifics), including the `[component-unique-identifier]` to its component inventory, enabling an up-to-date roster of components being orchestrated,
 - Establish the administrative interface via the `/orchestrator/[component-unique-identifier]` topic.

 ### Response Payload
 [TBD] Information Elements

 - component-unique-identifier

 ### Response Processing